jsoendermann/blueMandoTools/Readme.md

 ## Implementation Details

-BlueServer is written in Go using "net/http". blueServer.go contains the main() function that sets up the webserver.
-Once it is running, it responds to the following routes:
+BlueServer is written in Go using "net/http". blueServer.go contains the main() function that sets up the program.
+It first reads all html files into memory.
+BlueServer implements a primitive rails-style view system where html files can include other files with the

+    @include other-file.html

+directive and all files use a common layout that yields with the

+    @yield

+statement.
+This is implemented in the loadHtmlFile() and includeFiles() functions in blueServer_util.go.

+After assembling the static html, the main function sets up the web server by registering handlers for all routes and calling http.ListenAndServe(":8080", nil)

+Once it is running, BlueServer responds to the following routes:

     /vocab/
     /vocab/lookup/<word>